okyeron/fates/install/norns/Norns_disk_image_install.md

 Use the `ADD` option to choose your network and enter your password, etc.

+## norns wifi hotspot

+Alternately you can setup the pi as a hotspot from the menu.
+Once you select that you need to connect to the hotspot network called `norns` with your computer. the password is `nnnnnnnn`

 ## SSH to the pi

 Open a terminal, SSH to the Pi